What is General Foot Care?

 General or routine foot care is vital in order to assess and manage the foot health of patients, particularly those with acute or chronic diseases that affect the feet, or those who are unable to care for their feet themselves.

 There are a number of health conditions that can have a significant impact on foot health including diabetes, rheumatoid arthritis, vascular insufficiencies and reduced sensation.
 Foot health can often also provide an insight into a patient’s current health status and point to more serious conditions that need to be assessed.
+Foot pain or discomfort can become debilitating if not treated properly, therefore it is important that your feet are cared for and maintained to avoid this.

-General foot care typically involves nail and skincare including nail cutting, management of ingrown toenails and nail infections, debridement of callus and corns, management of dry skin and footwear assessments.
+General foot care typically involves nail and skin care including nail cutting, management of ingrown toenails and nail infections, debridement of callus and corns, management of dry skin and footwear assessments.
 Depending on the nature of your foot health, this is usually performed every 6-10 weeks.
 Often, people find it difficult to manage their foot health on their own due to poor mobility or eyesight, which can result in improper skin and nail care or injury.

 There are a number of additional treatment options that we can use to assist with general foot care including: